awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Autovacuum.md

    Time: 2.765 ms
    ```

-1. In session one, if autovacuum was blocking, you see in `pg_stat_activity` that waiting is "T" for your vacuum session\.
-In this case, you need to terminate the autovacuum process as follows\.
+1. In session one, if autovacuum was blocking the vacuum session, you see in `pg_stat_activity` that waiting is "T" for your vacuum session\.
+In this case, you need to end the autovacuum process as follows\.

    ```
    SELECT pg_terminate_backend('the_pid');
    ```

-1. At this point, your session begins\.
+   At this point, your session begins\.
 It's important to note that autovacuum restarts immediately because this table is probably the highest on its list of work\.

-Initiate your `vacuum freeze verbose` command in session 2 and then terminate the autovacuum process in session 1\.
+1. Initiate your `vacuum freeze verbose` command in session two, and then end the autovacuum process in session one\.

 ## Reindexing a table when autovacuum is running<a name="Appendix.PostgreSQL.CommonDBATasks.Autovacuum.Reindexing"></a>

 If an index has become corrupt, autovacuum continues to process the table and fails\.
-If you attempt a manual vacuum in this situation, you will receive an error message similar to the following:
+If you attempt a manual vacuum in this situation, you receive an error message like the following\.

 ```
 postgres=>  vacuum freeze pgbench_branches;